 - Being ambiguous – A survey has to address a specific goal.
 Your client shouldn’t just ask random questions and expect to find value in the results.
 Advise your client to set a goal, plan and then ask relevant questions.
 Also, remind your clients that surveys aren’t the time to be vague.
 They need to ask questions that will help them learn exactly what they want to know.
 Confusing questions will hurt participation and the value of the data they receive.

-- Not following up — Some customers may feel like responding to a survey is a waste of time because they never receive a thank you or responses to their comments.
-Advise your clients to monitor survey participation and respond as soon as possible.
+- Not following up – Some customers may feel like responding to a survey is a waste of time because they never receive a thank you or responses to their comments.
+Instead, advise your clients to monitor survey participation and respond as soon as possible.
 This strategy can also increase the overall value the customer survey solution provides, turning it from only a survey tool to a means of building better relationships and customer loyalty.

 What is a Good Survey Response Rate?

-To calculate a survey response rate, divide the number of people that took the survey divided by the number of people asked to take the survey x 100.
-In-store, for example, you can divide the number of people who took a survey at the checkout by the total number of paying customers — although that doesn’t take dissatisfied customers who left without making a purchase into account.
+To calculate a survey response rate, divide the number of people who took the survey by the number of people asked to take the survey x 100.
+In-store, for example, you can divide the number of people who took a survey at the checkout by the total number of paying customers – although that doesn’t take dissatisfied customers who left without making a purchase into account.
 Online, the total pool could be all visitors to the e-commerce website who saw the survey link.